Which ergoPouch product should I choose?

 - Lounging at home

-A sleeping baby in the bed should not be left unattended.
+A sleeping baby in the bed should not be left unattended in the Foldable Carry Bed.

 Will the foldable carry bed fit in an overhead luggage compartment of a plane?